MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-file-types.md

 The following sections have configuration instructions to inspect .zip files, and .tiff files.

-### To inspect .zip files
+### To scan .zip files

+When your scanner is installed on a Windows server machine, you must also install the Microsoft Office iFilter in order to scan .zip files for sensitive information types.
+For more information, see the [Microsoft download site](https://www.microsoft.com/en-us/download/details.aspx?id=17062).

-The Azure Information Protection scanner and the [Set-AIPFileClassification](/powershell/module/azureinformationprotection/set-aipfileclassification) PowerShell command can inspect .zip files.
+You can use the AIP scanner or the [Set-AIPFileClassification](/powershell/module/azureinformationprotection/set-aipfileclassification) PowerShell command to inspect .zip files.

 After finding sensitive information, if the .zip file should be classified and protected with a label, specify the .zip file name extension with the PowerShell advanced setting, **PFileSupportedExtensions**, as described in [Use PowerShell to change which file types are protected](../deploy-aip-scanner-configure-install.md#change-which-file-types-to-protect) from the scanner deployment instructions.

 **Example scenario**: